tidenjs/tiden/README.md

 - Insight before compromise

   As developers, we often compromise quality because sophisticated solutions can be hard to understand.
 We think that makes for a poorer user experience.
 Instead, Tiden strives to provide logging and visualisations to aid the understanding of what's going on.

+## Browser support

+Tiden has official support for all major browsers released in the past year.
+While this might seem short to some, please remember that all these browsers are automatically updated by default.
+Only reason they'd be outdated is when the device was offline or turned off for a whole year, or user turned off automatic updates.

+Tiden is also likely to work in much older browsers than these.
+However, it is not considered a bug if it does not.

+Major browsers: Edge, Firefox, Chrome, Safari, Opera